Stocks gain ground on Wall Street ahead of US holiday

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Wednesday as traders look ahead to the release of minutes later in the day from the Federal Reserve’s latest policy meeting.
+NEW YORK (AP) — Stocks mostly rose in afternoon trading on Wall Street Wednesday as traders look ahead to the release of minutes later in the day from the Federal Reserve’s latest policy meeting.

 European markets were mostly higher and Asian markets closed mixed overnight.